 Except for the last line, everything ought to be clear.
 The variable

-thisNode contains a point on a path.
+thisNode holds an on-curve or off-curve point on a path.
 We’re iterating through all nodes in the line before.
 The property

 x is, of course, the x coordinate of that point.

 += means ‘add what follows on the right to the variable on the left’, e.g.,

 x+=5 increases x by 5.
 That is why

 += is also referred to as the increment operator.
 It is a shorter and more efficient way of saying

 Now, for the random part.
 First, we take